 Products today are complex ecosystems made up of dependencies, APIs, cloud infrastructure, and evolving attack surfaces.
 Of course, businesses rely on these products to deliver services, enhance customer experiences, and drive revenue.

 That’s why keeping these products secure is no longer just an IT or AppSec concern; it’s a product-level responsibility that impacts engineering, security, compliance, and the business as a whole.
-It’s a critical function, and given its growing scope—encompasses everything from secure development practices to supply chain integrity to cloud security—product security leaders are poised to become the next generation of CISOs.
+It’s a critical function, and given its growing scope, which encompasses everything from secure development practices and supply chain integrity to cloud security, leaders focused on securing products are poised to become the next generation of CISOs.

-But many security teams are still trying to define where product security begins and ends, how it integrates with other security disciplines, and who ultimately owns what.
+But many teams are still trying to define where security begins and ends, how it integrates with other security disciplines, and who ultimately owns what.

 Key Takeaways:

-• Product security leaders are the future CISOs because they balance security, engineering collaboration, and business risk management.
+- Leaders in product security are the future CISOs because they balance security, engineering collaboration, and business risk management.

-• ASPM is essential for unifying security efforts, reducing tool sprawl, and prioritizing real-world risks at scale.
+- Complete ASPM platforms like Cycode are essential for unifying security efforts, reducing tool sprawl, and prioritizing real-world risks at scale.

 Key responsibilities of product security teams include:

-Product security and application security are often used interchangeably, but they address different aspects of software protection.
+Product and application security are often used interchangeably, but they address different aspects of software protection.

 Here’s a comparison of the two:

-Let’s explore how these teams work together to build, maintain, and deploy secure software.
+Let’s explore how these different product teams work together to build, maintain, and deploy secure software.

 Integrating Security Into the SDLC